Experiment Logo

 Why choose The Experiment in International Living?

 The Experiment is the most respected provider of international exchanges for high school students.
-For 90 years, we have empowered young people to step off the beaten path, experience the world as a classroom, and develop the skills they need to solve the challenges of tomorrow.
+For over 90 years, we have empowered young people to step off the beaten path, experience the world as a classroom, and develop the skills they need to solve the challenges of tomorrow.

 Gain a deeper understanding of the world as you launch your unforgettable educational experiment.
 Through our abroad and virtual programs, you’ll experience homestays with trusted families, immerse yourself in new cultures, and learn alongside diverse groups of people, all while fueling your purpose-driven passions along the way.